ulixee/platform/server/docs/Overview/Configuration.md

 ChromeAlive! will be automatically enabled for Hero and DataboxForHero sessions if `@ulixee/apps-chromealive-core` is installed locally.

-To disable launching ChromeAlive!, you can include `process.env.DISABLE_CHROMEALIVE='true'` at the top of your script, or set the corresponding variable in your shell environment.
+To disable launching ChromeAlive!, you can include `process.env.ULX_DISABLE_CHROMEALIVE='true'` at the top of your script, or set the corresponding variable in your shell environment.